japila-books/ksqldb-internals/docs/QueryBuilder.md

 `buildPersistentQueryInDedicatedRuntime` [buildContext](#buildContext) (with the application ID, the given `QueryId` and `StreamsBuilder`).

-!!! warning "Kafka Streams"
+!!! important "Kafka Streams"
-    This is the moment where ksqlDB relies on Kafka Streams.
+    This is the moment where ksqlDB relies on Kafka Streams (when [building a QueryImplementation](#buildQueryImplementation))

 `buildPersistentQueryInDedicatedRuntime` [buildQueryImplementation](#buildQueryImplementation) (with the given [ExecutionStep physical plan](ExecutionStep.md) and the [RuntimeBuildContext](RuntimeBuildContext.md)).